Protect your web apps and APIs

 For related material, see the following articles:

-- Whether an alert is generated by Security Center, or received by Security Center from a different security product, you can export it.
-To export your alerts to Azure Sentinel, any third-party SIEM, or any other external tool, follow the instructions in Stream alerts to a SIEM, SOAR, or IT Service Management solution.
+- To export your alerts to Microsoft Sentinel, any third-party SIEM, or any other external tool, follow the instructions in Stream alerts to a SIEM, SOAR, or IT Service Management solution.

-- For a list of the Azure App Service alerts, see the Reference table of alerts.
+- For a list of the Microsoft Defender for App Service alerts, see the Reference table of alerts.

 - For more information on App Service plans, see App Service plans.